 Social media platforms love an account that constantly pushes out relevant content.
 Of course, this doesn’t mean you have to publish new content every day, but you have to be consistent about it if you want to create the best experience for your followers.
 When you have a well-established publishing schedule, people will know when to expect new content, which also builds credibility and brand trust.

-A virtual assistant can keep up with your specific timetable and can even schedule posts in advance, to make sure your accounts don’t fade out of users’ feeds.
+A virtual assistant like a social media scheduler, can keep up with your specific timetable and can even schedule posts in advance, to make sure your accounts don’t fade out of users’ feeds.

 #3: Engage with Users

 You can put out the most amazing content you can create, but if users don’t engage with it (comments, likes, shares, mentions) nothing will come out of it.

 There are many factors that can lead to a lack of engagement (irrelevant content, bad posting schedule, low-quality content) but a lack of response from the brand is also problematic.
 If users see comments from other people are left unanswered and mentioned unaddressed, they’ll avoid giving their opinion in the future.

 That’s where a virtual assistant can weigh in and open the lines of communication by staying active and engaged with users.
 They will reply to comments, post interesting captions that drive engagement, and build your channel towards a more exciting experience.

 There are lots of different ways you can drive engagement on social media, which is why it’s important to diversify.
 Run an awareness campaign from time to time to pique users’ interest and surprise them.